FENECON Home 20 & 30 assembly and operating instructions

 8.3.
 Configuration via commissioning wizard

-Open the FENECON homepage and click on the login for FEMS online monitoring "FEMS Login" in the top right-hand corner.
-Alternatively, you can use the QR code below or the link to access the page.
+Open the FENECON homepage and click on the login for FEMS Online Monitoring "FEMS Login" in the top right-hand corner.
+Alternatively, you can use the following QR code or link to access the page.

 ![]() |